 Mykonos Yacht Charters

 The most cosmopolitan of the Greek islands, Mykonos offers yacht charter guests an escape that is both naturally beautiful and glamorous in style.
-Named after the grandson of Apollo, Mykonos is believed have formed from the petrified bodies of giants killed by Hercules.
+Named after the grandson of Apollo, Mykonos is believed to have formed from the petrified bodies of giants killed by Hercules.

-Attracting young adults, families and couples alike, the idyllic landscapes and vibrant nature of the island gives it its own special charm.
+Attracting young adults, families, and couples alike, the idyllic landscapes and vibrant nature of the island gives it its own special charm.
 A traditional Cycladic maze, Mykonos is home to its own gems: authentic cubist charms, pink pelicans, long and beautiful beaches, and quaint, tavern-lined streets.

-Reserve your private yacht today and visit at Mykonos during your next Greek yacht charter vacation – it’s an adventure you won’t want to miss.
+Reserve your private yacht today and visit Mykonos during your next Greek yacht charter vacation – it’s an adventure you won’t want to miss.

-Things to Do and See on Mykonos
+Mykonos Yacht Charters – Things to Do & See

 Windmills: A mainstay in the landscape of Mykonos, the windmills can be seen from any spot on the island.
 Located in and around Chora and Alevkantra, they are white in color and made of high-quality wood – used historically as a tool to grind the agricultural produce exported to other islands and neighboring countries.
 More than 100 years old, these windmills do not work today; however, they still stand as a symbol of Mykonos ’ agricultural and productive past.
 Many of them have since been renovated and turned into museums, like Bonis Windmill, the most well-known of all.

-Paradise Beach: As the most popular beach in an already popular locale, Paradise Beach, on the island of Mykonos, is home to flat terrain, golden sand, a handful of bars and restaurants and even a diving center.
+Paradise Beach: As the most popular beach in an already popular locale, Paradise Beach, on the island of Mykonos, is home to flat terrain, golden sand, a handful of bars and restaurants, and even a diving center.
 Its views are incomparable and its visitors are free-spirited – making this beach the perfect place to sit back and have fun during your next escape to the Greek islands.